 Many shops are open late, making pizza the perfect late night snack in Florence.
 It’s also equally delicious cold so make sure to bring any leftovers back to your hotel.

 4. Florentine steak

 Surprisingly, one of the best places to get steak is Florence, Italy.
 Who knew?
 I had the pleasure of being hosted by Trattoria Vecchio Mercato.
 Their steak (pictured above) was topped with truffle sauce and paired with butter potatoes.

 Also great with steak?
 Wine.
 Once it hits your lips, it’s so good!

 Peanut butter and jelly have nothing on this pairing.
 The hot chocolate in Italy is so rich and thick you could eat it with a spoon, conveniently provided at most shops.
-Hot chocolate in a coffeeshop in Florence makes a treat for a fall or winter day.
-A cannoli, stuffed on the spot and garnished with orange zest, is just the right accompaniment.
+A steaming mug in a coffeeshop in Florence makes a welcome treat on a fall or winter day.
+The cannoli, stuffed on the spot and garnished with orange zest, is just the right accompaniment.

 I hope you enjoyed this post.
 Till next time, safe travels and happy eating!